-Every time I tweet about turning our recycled milk bottles into a wall garden I get lots of interest.
+Every time I tweet about turning our recycled milk bottles into a vertical garden I get lots of interest.
 And it kind of makes sense.
-After all, the cost is minimal, the space is minimal – could be done almost anywhere you have a vertical space, inside, outside – and looks rather cool (at least I think so).
+After all, the cost is minimal, the space is minimal.
+It could be done almost anywhere you have a vertical space, inside or outside.
+And it looks rather cool (at least I think so).

 Using Vertical Space

 The good ol’ internet provided inspiration in developing this space into a vertical garden.
-There are a number of ways you can do this… there are planting pockets you can buy (from Amazon*) to hang – and honestly I think these are great – but if you don’t wish to spend the money or you prefer to recycle, or like me a little of all, plus a whole heck of lot of collected plastic water and milk bottles, you may want to consider making a planter wall.
+There are a number of ways you can do this.
+There are planting pockets you can buy (from Amazon*) to hang – and honestly I think these are great.
+But if you don’t wish to spend the money, or you prefer to recycle, and happen to have a whole heck of a lot of collected plastic water and milk bottles, you may want to consider making a planter wall.

 The 3 Types

 We came across 3 suggested styles for using plastic bottles as planters, the horizontal, vertical and tower methods.
-Not knowing which would work best, we tried all 3.
+Not knowing which would work best, we tried all three.

 Personally, I leant towards the Horizontal method – as it looked the nicest.
 However it quite quickly became apparent that a horizontal bottle does not allow for a lot of root growth area or for good drainage.
 Most plants were stunted or drowned.

 The Tower method is about stacking your milk bottles one inside the other (after you have cut off the bottoms and put in various other holes) and make a ‘water tank’ out of the top bottle.
 The concept is that the water in the top bottle drips down through the bottles below.
 Ours always ended up more like a ‘slush’ of water and our plants died from being water logged.